Skip to content

 Read the API reference →

-Submitted to the Chrome Web Store and Firefox Add-ons.
-Once approved, install with a single click — no developer setup required.
+Approved on the Chrome Web Store and Firefox Add-ons.
+Install with a single click — no developer setup required.

 git clone https://github.com/